Stay right here for our final news roundup and information overload.

 Join the over 800,000 safe, responsible gun owners, people like me that trust the USCCA to have their back.

-They have safety, they have training, they have resources, situational self-defense classes in a lot of areas around the country.
+They have resources, situational self-defense classes in a lot of areas around the country, self-defense liability insurance.

-Just text my last name Hannity to the number 872 and learn more about how a membership of the USCCA will safeguard your family and protect your rights.
+Just text my last name, Hannity, to the number 87222 and learn more about how a membership of the USCCA will safeguard your family and protect your rights.

 And trust me, you'll be glad you did.